Ashok-Kumar-Rana/internship-task3-hotel-reservation-system-java/README.md

+🏨 Hotel Reservation System

-This is a simple Hotel Reservation System built in Java for CodeAlpha Internship – Task 3.
+This is a simple Hotel Reservation System built in Java for the CodeAlpha Internship – Task 3.
-It helps users to book, cancel, and view hotel rooms using a console-based menu.
+It allows users to book, cancel, and view hotel rooms using a console-based menu.

-The main goal of this project is to practice Java programming, OOP concepts, and File Handling in a real-world example.
+The main goal of this project is to practice Java programming, Object-Oriented Programming (OOP), and File Handling in a real-world example.

 ✨ Features